Call Now

 The Defendant was charged and convicted of “constructive possession” of a firearm.
 On appeal, the Court began its analysis by noting that constructive possession “occurs when somebody has the intent and capability to maintain dominion and control over the item.”
 The Court went on to discuss that “additional circumstances” must also be present to support a conviction for constructive possession.
 In its decision, the Court found several additional circumstances, to support “constructive possession” including: the fact the gun was found right outside the house that Defendant was originally at; the fact that Defendant fled; the fact the gun had fresh scratch marks; and the fact the officers saw the Defendant drive back by the house.
 The Court, in affirming the conviction, found enough “additional circumstances” that a reasonable jury could find the Defendant constructively possessed the firearm.
 Thus, if you are a felon, possession of a firearm consists of far more than just holding it or having it on your person.

 This case should provide you with key information to be a lawful citizen if you have a firearm and or are a felon.
 Knowing the status of developments in the law is the key to avoiding criminal liability, as well as being an engaged citizen in our participatory system of government.
-This blog post on a key new case was written by attorneys at Ciyou & Dixon, P.C. who handle criminal defense cases and appeals of criminal convictions throughout the state, including many firearms cases.
+This blog post on a key new case was written by attorneys at Dixon & Moseley, P.C. who handle criminal defense cases and appeals of criminal convictions throughout the state, including many firearms cases.
 This blog is written for educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Article I, Section 32 (Indiana Constitution).